wagtail/wagtail/docs/reference/management_commands.rst

     $ python manage.py update_index --backend default

-The ``--chunk_size`` option can be used to set the size of chunks that are index at a time.
+The ``--chunk_size`` option can be used to set the size of chunks that are indexed at a time.
 This defaults to 1000 but may need to be reduced for larger document sizes.

 Indexing the schema only